petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/reference/database-upgrade-tool-reference.md

 </Appender>
 ```

-Change the definition to the following.
-Note the added `%X` which tells Log4j to print the thread context information.
+Change the definition to include `%X`, which tells Log4j to print the thread context information:

 ```
 <Appender name="CONSOLE" type="Console">